 Positioning (or selling) a product or service becomes a lot easier if you know what people are going to say because you can have a response ready.
-When was the last time you received a call from a sales person wanting you to switch to another utility provider / cable company / mobile operator?
-Usually it’s all scripted and although I personally don’t like it, if you do it well, it will work in you favor.
+When was the last time you received a call from a salesperson wanting you to switch to another utility provider/cable company / mobile operator?
+Usually, it’s all scripted and although I personally don’t like it, if you do it well, it will work in your favor.

 Share the bingo sheet with your colleagues.
 It’s fun to challenge them to think about how to position IT training.
 You can initiate an engaging role-play with your sales teams and use the sheet to guide you in evaluating the roadblocks to training.
 Or, simply review it to see which ones you recognize.
 Have any other rejections we haven’t listed, let us know.

 If you cannot create a compelling answer to overcome these rejections, you have a problem you need to fix.
-Either change what it is you offer, or start fishing in a different pond (here’s a white paper we developed about 10 missed opportunities by training providers) but I’m pretty sure that if you think long and hard, you will come up with response for each of the 24 rejections.
+Either change what it is you offer or start fishing in a different pond but I’m pretty sure that if you think long and hard, you will come up with a response for each of the 24 rejections.